 Keep Great Company

 Now, we are not encouraging you to ditch all the great friends you have made so far at University but there is a lot to be said for keeping positive company.
-As you enter critical periods of study, then it is beneficial to ensure you are surrounding yourself with individuals who have the same goals as you and are likely to keep you focussed.
+As you enter critical periods of study, then it is beneficial to ensure you are surrounding yourself with individuals who have the same goals as you and are likely to keep you focused.

-Indeed, you will of course have a positive influence on these individuals in return provided you are looking to fulfil your academic potential, so it is a reciprocal “win-win” situation.
+Indeed, you will, of course, have a positive influence on these individuals in return provided you are looking to fulfil your academic potential, so it is a reciprocal “win-win” situation.

 Take Setbacks On The Chin